q-posev/fit-and-plot/README.md

 ```

 #### Required arguments:
-- h is the name of the HPC machine (s10 or oly)
+- -h is the name of the HPC machine (s10 or oly)
-- f is the name of the folder with TSH results (not required for s10)
+- -f is the name of the folder with TSH results (not required for s10)
-- t is the number of trajectories to analyze
+- -t is the number of trajectories to analyze
-- n is the total number of excited states in the propagation
+- -n is the total number of excited states in the propagation
-- s in the initially excited state (its population will be exponentially fitted)
+- -s in the initially excited state (its population will be exponentially fitted)

 _**Note: You need to have a todolist file (with ID-s of trajectories) in the same directory as the script.
 This is particularly important for results from s10 cluster.**_

 #### Optional arguments:
-- sum can be used if accumulated population has to be plotted for low-lying states (in this example, accumulated population of 4 lowest states will be plotted)
+- --sum can be used if accumulated population has to be plotted for low-lying states (in this example, accumulated population of 4 lowest states will be plotted)
-- m is the name of the molecule (will be added to the output file name)
+- -m or --mol_name or  is the name of the molecule (will be added to the output file name)
-- pe can be used to plot statistical error for the fitted population
+- -pe or --plt_err can be used to plot statistical error for the fitted population
-- i to output the full list of required and optional arguments
+- -i or --info to output the full list of required and optional arguments

 ## Occupations example